ScientificClubofESI/LaraHack/README.md

 # Feedback / Questions

-If you have any questions about this software, please contact ha_zellat@esi.dz.
+If you have any questions about this software, please contact ha_zellat@esi.dz or ga_namani@esi.dz .

 # License